-With soaring atmospheric C02 levels , extreme weather now the norm, sea levels rising…and rising and rising, coral reefs dying, melting glaciers, mass extinctions, polluted oceans, governments in denial—our world, or at least the world that can sustain our existence—is rapidly dying.
+With soaring atmospheric C02 levels , extreme weather now the norm, sea levels rising, coral reefs being bleached to death, governments still in denial!—our world, or at least a world that can sustain us—is rapidly dying.
 And we’re all to blame!

 Will we wake up before it is too late?
 Is it already too late?
 Many have already paid the ultimate price—their lives cut short through drought, famine, the perils of taking flight and seeking refuge.

 Such important questions demand an answer…and preferably a positive one: Yes, humanity will rise to the challenge and come up with ingenious solutions along with a quantum shift in global consciousness.